Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Sponsor Status: Sponsor must be a Canadian citizen, permanent resident, or registered Indian under the Indian Act

-- Sponsor Residence: Sponsor must reside in Canada (citizens may not sponsor parents/grandparents while living abroad — unlike spousal sponsorship)
+- Sponsor Residence: Sponsor must reside in Canada (citizens may not sponsor parents/grandparents while living abroad, unlike in spousal sponsorship)

-- Sponsor Income — Minimum Necessary Income (MNI): Sponsor (or sponsor + co-signer) must meet LICO + 30% for the 3 consecutive tax years immediately preceding the application
+- Sponsor Income (Minimum Necessary Income): Sponsor (or sponsor + co-signer) must meet LICO + 30% for the 3 consecutive tax years immediately preceding the application

-- Income Proof: Notices of Assessment (NOA) or Option C Printouts from the Canada Revenue Agency for the most recent 3 tax years
+- Income Proof: CRA Notices of Assessment or Option C Printouts for the 3 most recent tax years

 - Sponsorship Undertaking Length: 20 years from the date PR is granted (the longest undertaking under the Family Class)

-- Application Mode: Invitation-based — sponsors first submit an Interest to Sponsor form during the IRCC intake window; only invited sponsors may apply
+- Application Mode: Invitation-based: sponsors first submit an Interest to Sponsor form during the IRCC intake window, and only invited sponsors may apply

 - Biometrics Fee: CAD 85 per applicant; CAD 170 family rate

-- Section 117(9)(d) Bar: Parents/grandparents not declared and examined at the sponsor's own PR application are barred from being sponsored later — a hard, no-discretion bar
+- Section 117(9)(d) Bar: Parents/grandparents not declared and examined at the sponsor's own PR application are barred from being sponsored later; this is a hard, no-discretion bar

 - Sponsor Inadmissibility Bars: Default on a previous undertaking, certain criminal convictions, undischarged bankruptcy, or being a sponsored spouse within 5 years of own PR